YTsaurus Airflow Provider

 RunQueryOperator

 Operator for executing queries in Query Tracker with different syntax.
-You can read more about Query Tracker here.
-Implements the functionality of run_query from the Python SDK.
+You can learn more about Query Tracker here.
+It implements the run_query functionality from the Python SDK.

-It can be run in asynchronous mode, in which case the operator will not wait for the query to complete.
+This operator can be run in asynchronous mode, then it will not wait for the query to complete.

-Query execution results can be written to XCom and object storage.
-If the query returns 3 results, and [None, ObjectStorage("s3://bucket/path"), None] is passed as object_storage_paths, then results #1 and #3 will be written to XCom, and result #2 will be written to object storage.
+Query execution results can be written to XCom and the object storage.
+If the query returns three results, and object_storage_paths are passed as [None, ObjectStorage("s3://bucket/path"), None], then results No. 1 and 3 will be written to XCom, and result No. 2 will be written to the object storage.

 Parameters: